 A Specific Set Of Circumstances

-The idea is that while the leading car is in the pits, the chasing car pushes their car to create a gap between them and what was the leading car when it rejoins the race.
-While the leader spends a lap or so getting their fresh tires up to temperature, the now leading car tries to take advantage.
+The idea is that, while the leading car is in the pits, the chasing car pushes their car to create a gap between them and what was the leading car when it rejoins the race.
+While the leader spends a lap or so getting their fresh tires up to temperature, the now-leading car tries to take advantage.
 However, their tires will be worn at this stage, making it much harder to do for extended periods.

 Tire Performance Is Critical

 However, this requires a lot of extra tire management.
-Plus, the original leader can combat the strategy by managing the gap and keeping up the pace.
+Plus, the original leader can combat this strategy by managing the gap and keeping up the pace.
 This allows them to either overtake their rival when they eventually pit, or shortly after it on their still relatively fresh tires, as the other car needs to get some temperature into their tires after pitting.

-The Double-Stack Pit Stop
+The Double-Stack Pit Stop In F1

 It is very risky, as it involves the same mechanics doing both cars in succession.
 This means there needs to be two sets of tires in the pit box, which could quite easily end up being put in the wrong places or on the wrong car.
 Everything needs to happen so quickly too, so that neither car loses any time.
 This means there are only very specific situations when it can be performed safely.